High-Order Incremental Potential Contact for Elastodynamic Simulation on Curved Meshes: Method

-where $\varphi_{\S,j}$ are the $m$ finite element bases defined on $\S$ and $g_{j}$ their coefficient.
-We can now rewrite \cref{eq:ipc} to make explicit that the potential $E$ depends on $\M$, while $B$ and $D$ only depend on $\S$; we rewrite \cref{eq:ipc} as
+where $\basis_\S^j$ are the $m$ \ac{FE} bases defined on $\S$ and $f_\S^{j}$ their coefficient.
+We can now rewrite \cref{eq:ipc-in-ho} to make explicit that the potential $E$ depends on $\M$, while $B$ and $D$ only depend on $\S$:

-where $\Phi \colon \sspan{\varphi_{\M,i}} \to \sspan{\varphi_{\S,j}}$ is an operator that transfers volumetric functions on $\M$ to $\S$.
-In~the context of \cite{Li2020IPC} (i.e., \cref{eq:ipc}), $\Phi$ is a restriction of the volumetric function to its surface.
-While in general $\Phi$ could be an arbitrary operator, IPC takes advantage of its linearity: if $\Phi$ is linear, then the trajectories corresponding to one optimization step will be linear (\cref{fig:linear_disp}), and it is thus possible to use standard continuous collision detection methods.
-If $\Phi$ is not linear, for example in the rigid-body formulation introduced by \citet{Ferguson2021RigidIPC}, the collision detection becomes considerably more expensive.
+where $\Phi \colon \vecspace_{\M} \to \vecspace_{\S}$ is an operator where $\vecspace_{\M} = \sspan{\basis_\M^i}$ and $\vecspace_{\S} = \sspan{\basis_\S^j}$ that transfers volumetric functions on $\M$ to $\S$.
+In the context of \cite{Li2020IPC} (i.e., \cref{eq:ipc-in-ho}), $\Phi$ is a restriction of the volumetric function to its surface.
+While in general, $\Phi$ could be an arbitrary operator, \ac{IPC} takes advantage of its linearity: if $\Phi$ is linear, then the trajectories of surface vertices in one optimization step of \cref{eq:formulation} will be linear (\cref{fig:linear_disp}), and it is thus possible to use standard continuous collision detection methods~\cite{Provot1997Collision,Wang2021Large}.
+If $\Phi$ is nonlinear, for example in the rigid-body formulation introduced by \citet{Ferguson2021Intersection}, the collision detection becomes considerably more expensive~\cite{Lan2022Affine}.

-We observe that arbitrary \emph{linear} operators can be used for $\Phi$, and note that increasing the order of the basis used to represent $f$ and $g$ does not affect the linearity of the operator.
-In addition, an advantage of this reformulation is that the space $\vecspace_{\S} = \sspan{\varphi_{\S,j}}$ does not have to be a subspace of $\vecspace_{\M} = \sspan{\varphi_{\M,i}}$.
+We observe that arbitrary \emph{linear} operators can be used for $\Phi$, and note that increasing the order of the bases used to represent $f_\M$ and $f_\S$ does not affect the linearity of the operator.
+An additional advantage of this reformulation is that the space $\vecspace_{\S}$ does not have to be a subspace of $\vecspace_{\M}$.
 For example, the collision mesh can be at a much higher resolution than the volumetric mesh used to resolve the elastic forces (\cref{sec:results}).

-We first discuss how to build a linear operator $\Phi$ for high order-meshes, high-order elements, and arbitrary collision proxies, and we postpone the discussion on how to adapt the IPC algorithm to work with arbitrary $\Phi$ to \cref{sec:grad}.
+We first discuss how to build a linear operator $\Phi$ for high-order meshes, high-order elements, and arbitrary collision proxies, and we postpone the discussion on how to adapt the \ac{IPC} algorithm to work with arbitrary $\Phi$ to \cref{sec:grad}.